 Simple answer.
 A personal brand is more important than a corporate or product brand.
 That’s pretty important.

 Your personal brand will reflect on everything you do in business.
 As the old saying goes, the fish rots from the head.
 If you don’t have a personal brand, or even a bad personal brand, it tarnishes any company you work for and the products and services they sell.
 How many CEO’s have been chased out of a job because they tarnished their own personal brand?

-Without a positive personal brand you cannot be a valuable asset to a company or even own a successful business of your own.
+Without a positive personal brand, you cannot be a valuable asset to a company or even own a successful business.
 Your brand will trickle down to the company culture and then to the products and services the company sales.